ghx312/CRYPTO/CryptoHack/Symmetric Encryption/README.md

 Complexity: The mathematical operations (especially MixColumns and key expansion) can be complex to implement.

-Side-Channel Attacks: Vulnerable if physical implementations leak information (e.g., timing attacks).
+Side-Channel Attacks: Vulnerable if physical implementations leak information (e.g. Timing attacks).